digitalservicebund/ris-norms/doc/adr/0012-error-responses.md

 ### Displaying messages for the user

 To create messages to display to the user the `type` must be used in combination with the other fields.
-The `title` and `details` may not be parsed or used for the translation.
+The `title` and `detail` may not be parsed or used for the translation.

 ### Examples